NuclearTalent/MachineLearningECT/README.md

 - _Monday_	Neural Networks and Deep Learning (Michelle Kuchera and Raghu Ramanujan, MK and RR)
 - _Tuesday_	From Neural Networks to Convolutional Neural Networks and how to analyze experiment (classification of events and real data)	(MK and RR)
-- _Wednesday_	Analyzing data and recurrent neural networks	(MK and RR)
+- _Wednesday_	 Discussion of nuclear experiments and how to analyze data, presentation of simulated data from Active-Target Time-Projection Chamber (AT-TPC)	(Daniel Bazin)
-- _Thursday_	Autoencoders and reinforcement learning	(MK and RR)
+- _Thursday_	Generative models (MK and RR)
-- _Friday_	Discussion of nuclear experiments and how to analyze data, presentation of simulated data from Active-Target Time-Projection Chamber (AT-TPC)	(Daniel Bazin)
+- _Friday_	Reinforcement Learning (MK and RR)
 - _Friday_ Future directions in machine learning and summary of course.